Ecophysicists

 Collaborator

-Research Interests: Behavioral ecology
+Research Interests: behavioral ecology

 For my dissertation, I studied maternal care in a neotropical frog, Leptodactylus insularum, in Panama.
 These large frog mommas often care for schools of 1000s of tadpoles in temporary ponds.
 I found that they reached metamorphosis surprisingly quickly, growing from egg to juvenile froglet in about two weeks!
 In order to grow and develop so fast, these tadpoles were constantly active and foraging.
 This activity attracted a lot of attention from predators, such as fishing spiders and herons, and I found that the only schools that survived to metamorphosis had a mother guarding them.
 These courageous moms not only fought off predators (even my hand!), but also communicated with the schools, guiding them to safe foraging areas.
 Some males have large and muscular arms with thumb spines (intrasexually selected weapons), and the only males I observed breeding were huge and covered in battle scars.

-Orlando Combita
+Orlando Cómbita

 Collaborator

-Research Interests: sexual conflict, functional morphology, systematics, symbiotic relationship.
+Research Interests: sexual conflict, functional morphology, systematics, symbiotic relationship

 I graduated from The Ohio State University in the Evolution, Ecology, and Organismal Biology EEOB Ph.D. program on the renowned Acarology Laboratory at the Museum of Biological Diversity.
 I used mites as a model to study symbiotic relationships.
 My research focuses on how mite-host associations are maintained through time, how they can lead to mite speciation, and how symbionts respond to environmental changes.
 I had based my research on ecologically important mites such as water mites and mites associated with beetles to produce studies in biodiversity, lifecycle, reproduction, coevolution, and sexual selection.
 I specialized in the use of modern microscopy techniques such as Cryo Scanning Electron Microscopy (Cryo-SEM), Confocal Laser Scan Microscopy (CLSM), Transmission Electron Microscopy (TEM), Synchrotron X-ray microtomography (SR-mCT), and 3D modeling programs to produce quality images and 3D models for explaining evolutionary phenomena through the internal and external morphology of this tiny creatures.
 I am currently applying this knowledge and techniques to study a fascinating system on mites associated with hummingbirds and the plants that the hummingbirds pollinate.